Savitri Bhavan located in the International Zone of Auroville offers wide range of activities focusing on Savitri and Integral yoga.

 The voice that chants to the creator Fire,

 The symbolled OM, the great assenting Word (Savitri p.310)

 In 1961 the Mother gave the adesh to Narad to bring down a new music.
 She said that one must go far above words and bring down the pure Music.
-Mother told us to sit in a circle and have no preconceptions as to what we would sing but to be silent and let the music descend in us.
+Mother told us to sit in a circle and have no preconceptions as to what we would sing but to be silent and let the music descend into us.
 The OM Choir aspires to bring down the New Music for the New World in a collective body.
-We sing only OM, the creative and effectuating word after starting with warming-up and voice exercises given by Narad.
+We sing only OM, the creative and effectuating Word, after starting with warming-up and voice exercises given by Narad.

-Monday to Saturday 9-5
+Library is open Monday to Friday 9-5

 Everyone is welcome